-- Keep Michigan Health Center advocates up-to-date on current policy and legislative issues impacting Health Centers and the patients they serve
+- Keep Michigan Health Center advocate up-to-date on current policy and legislative issues impacting Health Centers and the patients they serve.

 Advocacy is the Key to the Future of the Health Center Program

 Advocacy is using your voice to raise public awareness and build support for an issue or program, such as the Health Center Program.
 One person who advocates can have a major impact as EVERY VOICE COUNTS.
 Many people working together can achieve exponentially greater results.
 Advocacy is taking action, getting involved, participating, and committing.
 Elected officials and policy makers depend on advocates to help them understand issues that deserve their support.
 Health Centers and their patients need you to advocate for them.
-Make your voice count—sign up to become a Health Center Advocate today.
+Make your voice count—sign up to join MPCA's Grassroots Advocacy Network today.